CYBUTEK/KerbalEconomy/Output/Readme.txt

 Ledgers are available within the 'GameData/KerbalEconomy/Ledgers' folder, and are stored in a tab separated '.csv' files.
 The files are named after the associated save which is used within Kerbal Space Program.

+Note that the remaining parts of vessels are recovered along with any stored science, making it worth while to create re-usable crafts and getting them back to Kerbin intact.

 ADVANCED